mbernardes19/100-days-of-code/log.md

 ### Day 7: November 7th, 2018

 **Today's Progress:** Got player's sprite and walk cycle frames inside Phaser Game, and I'm dealing with the framework much better.
+Also learned how to use TexturePacker with Phaser.

 **Thoughts:** Still having some problems, but I feel that I'm much better than some days ago.
 Excited!